ecliptik/megabot/README.md

     tokyo.wmv: 92% - 10.2 MiB of 11.2 Mib
     Uploaded tokyo.wmv

-You can get information on the file:
+You can get information on on a file in Mega:

     % megabot.sh -g -f tokyo.wmv